Nelson-bot24/Business-Insight/README.md

          Has the details of pre invoice deductions percentage for each cutomer with year
   ## ⚫ Post_invoice_deductions
-         Post invoice deductions and other deductions details
+         Post invoice deductions and other deductions details Note : Target values/Bench mark values were only given for 2022 fiscal year,only withrespective market column.